hmgu-itg/burden_testing/README.md

 ## Annotate genomic regions using **prepare_regions.sh**

-As an initial step an annotation file is generated based on which we can select regions of interest for we consider overlapping variants.
+As an initial step, an annotation file is generated based on which we can select regions of interest in we consider overlapping variants.
+The annotation is gene based: the output (bed)[http://www.ensembl.org/info/website/upload/bed.html] file has the coordinates of the genes, and in the 5th column, there is the annotation of all possible associated features for that gene.
+The association is based on GENCODE annotation (transcript, exon etc. of the given gene), or associated Ensembl regulatory features.
+A regulatory feautre is considered to be associated with a gene if
+a) it overlaps with the gene.
+b) a variant overlaps with the regualtory feature that has been found to be an eQTL of that gene in the GTEx databse.

+The script download the most recent GENCODE annotation, APPRIS annotation, regulatory features of Ensembl (v.84, hardcoded), GTEx data (v6, hardcoded).

 **Requirements:**